ewradcliffe/restaurant-booking-system/README.md

 As the only role of the index was to render the front page content no complex programming was required.

 ##### ReservationList
 This renders a list of reservations already created.
 Note that reservations not made by the user are filtered out by the template not the view.
 This has no impact on the performance of a small app, but could impact performance of a larger app.
-It is a point for consideration for future phases of  development.
+It is a point of consideration for future phases of  development and has been added as a user story to the kanban board.

-##### check_time.
+##### check_time
 This function compares the time and date of a reservation against the datetime module to check if a reservation is in the past.
 Note that the project has been left with the default time zone settings of UTC unchanged and the function derives its time from the server running the application using the datetime.now() method.

 ##### add_reservation
 This view renders the reservation form derived from the model to the screen.
 If the data entered is valid (as per the parameters of the model) it checks if the entry is not in the past using the check_time function.
 If this is valid it saves the data in the database and provides a validation message to the user.
 If not it advises the user of the error.

 ##### delete_reservation
 This view is triggered when a user clicks on the 'delete' button of a reservation.
-It uses the ID of the entry the user selects to GET the corresponding data from the database and display it to the user.
+It uses the ID of the entry the user selects to get the corresponding data from the database and display it to the user.
 The user is asked to confirm they want to delete the reservation.
 If not they are returned to the reservations page, if they select yes the confirm_delete_reservation page view is triggered.

 ##### confirm_delete_reservation
 If the user confirms they want to delete the reservation this function is triggered.
 It deletes the entry from the database, returns the user to the reservation page and displays a message confirming the reservation has been deleted.

 ##### edit_reservation
 This view is triggered if the user selects the edit reservation button on an existing reservation.
-It uses the ID of the entry the user selects to GET the corresponding data from the database, and renders it to the make_reservation template as context.This allows users to update database entries in a way familiar from when they made the entry.
+It uses the ID of the entry the user selects to get the corresponding data from the database, and renders it to the make_reservation template as context.
+This allows users to update database entries in a way familiar from when they made the entry.
 It performs the same validation checks as the add_reservation view.
-Users are presented with appropriate feedback if they enter invalid data, and a success message once the update has been a success.
+Users are presented with an error message if they enter invalid data, and a success message once the update has been a success.

 ##### Templates
 ###### index.html
-Displays as the front page to a user who lands on the page for the first time.
-The user sees some photographs and text which convey the ambience of the restaurant.
+Displays as the front page to a user.
+The user sees photographs and text which support the marketing objectives of the business.
 There is a button linking to the page where they can make a reservation as a call to action.

 ###### reservation.html
-If a user is logged in they are presented with a message advising them as such and linked to the page where they can sign in.
+If a user is not logged in they are presented with a message advising them as such and linked to the page where they can sign in.
 Once they are logged in they can see a list of reservations they have made displayed as cards.
 They can edit or delete these reservations by clicking the appropriately titled buttons.
 They can also make new reservations by clicking the 'make reservations' button.

 ##### delete_reservation.html
 This template renders the detail of a reservation to the page if the user selects the 'delete' button on a reservation.
 It asks the user if they are sure they want to delete the reservation.

 ###### make_reservation.html
 This is used by both the add_reservation and edit_reservation views to render the reservation form using crispy forms.

 #### Menu app
 As displaying a menu was a 'should have' rather than 'must have' feature this was planned and added after development of the Reservations app.
 Note that only users with access to the Admin page have full CRUD control over the database.
 Other users can only read the data as it is displayed on the front end of the site.